- The Master of Suspense’s first international success

 - Chandos CD/MP3 Film Music of Arthur Benjamin & Leighton Lucas (2012, booklet) BBC National Orchestra of Wales cond.
 Rumon Gamba (7.44)

-There are two more takes on the cantata, recorded in 1993 and 2012, but they were based more closely on Herrmann’s extended version for the 1956 remake.
+There are two more takes on the cantata, recorded in 1993 and 2012, but they’re based on Herrmann’s extended version for the 1956 remake.

 Various other Hitchcock film music compilations feature selections from his three best known British talkies and others, but they’re almost all bootlegs too, mostly lifted directly from the film soundtracks themselves.
-The sole fully-licensed exceptions also include cues from Blackmail, Steps, Sabotage, and Young and Innocent.
+The sole fully-licensed exceptions include cues from Blackmail, Steps, Sabotage, Young and Innocent and The Lady Vanishes.

 Hitch may have second-guessed himself by, ahem, executing The Man Who Knew Too Much twice, but make no mistake: the original’s the best overall and he actually preferred its slightly more ragged charms.
 Hitch really hit his stride with this, the first of a run of British thrillers (that are as good as anything he ever did, including his lauded later American movies.
 No self-respecting fan of Hitch, or of cinema in general, should pass up on any of them.